-Diversity analysis of environmental samples by DNA metabarcoding
+Diversity analysis of environmental samples with our DNA metabarcoding service

-DNA metabarcoding infers the species composition of an environmental sample by amplifying, sequencing, and analysing target genomic regions.
-It differs from DNA barcoding in the use of high-throughput sequencing.
-This technique allows for DNA sequencing of bulk samples without a prior step of specimen sorting.
-With DNA metabarcoding we can identify organisms down to various taxonomic levels and compare the taxa composition among samples.
+With our DNA metabarcoding service we can identify organisms down to various taxonomic levels and compare the diversity among samples.
 DNA metabarcoding can be used even when DNA is degraded.
-Therefore, it is possible to analyse taxa diversity in samples such as soil, faeces, or sediments.
+Therefore, it is possible to analyse species diversity in samples such as soil, faeces, or sediments.

 Step 1: We isolate DNA from different materials such as soil, water, faeces, sediments, organic residues, pollen, etc.

 Step 2: We prepare DNA metabarcoding libraries for the target taxonomic group(s) -bacteria, fungi, plants, protists, and/or metazoans-.
 To do so we use universal or in-house-developed primer pairs.

 Step 3: We sequence the DNA metabarcoding libraries using the Illumina MiSeq technology.

 Step 4: We analyse the data obtained in the previous step to obtain the taxonomic composition of the samples.

 For your convenience, we can carry out the entire project or only those steps you require.
 As a norm, steps 2 and 3 should be ordered jointly.